 Sandan – Certified 3rd Degree Judo Black Belt

 Born and raised in North York, Ontario, Litvak Sensei has held the rank of 3rd degree black belt since 1997.
 Registered with Judo Canada, Judo Ontario and the world-famous Kodokan Judo Institute of Japan and, by association, the International Judo Federation (IJF).
-He is first and foremost a student, teacher and a seasoned judo competitor who has trained at the Kodokan and regularly attends judo seminars to keep abreast of the latest techniques and rule changes in judo competition.
+He is first and foremost a student and teacher and regularly attends judo seminars to keep abreast of the latest techniques and rule changes in judo competition.

-Ray began practicing judo in 1972 and after a brief hiatus, started again in 1979 and since then has participated in many competitions as a judo competitor and coach at the regional, provincial and international level.
+Ray started practicing judo in 1972 under sensei James McNeilage and after a brief hiatus, started again in 1979 at Budokai’s Toronto Judo Club and since then has participated in competitions as a judo competitor and coach at the regional, provincial and international level.
 Like Rick, Ray has also had the privilege of training and mentoring with Sensei Chris Toule, 5th degree black belt, in addition to training under Sensei Frank Hatashita, 8th degree black belt (Hatashita Judo Club in Toronto).
-After competing for many years, Ray turned to teaching so he could share his knowledge and passion with others interested in learning Japanese Judo.
+After competing, Ray turned to teaching so he could share his knowledge and passion with others interested in learning Kodokan Judo.

-Ray’s philosophy is strongly steeped in judo.
-It was because of his judo training that he has overcome many challenges in his day-to-day life, including being bullied as a child.
-Ray feels strongly committed to giving back to the sport that has given him so much.
-While he enjoys the physical benefits of judo, he also believes it is a potent form of self-defense and a great aid in building character, confidence, courage and a never-say-die attitude.
+It is because of his judo training that he has overcome many challenges in his day-to-day life, including being bullied as a child.
+Ray is committed to giving back to the sport that has given him so much.
+Enjoying the physical benefits of judo, he also believes it is a potent form of self-defense and a great aid in building character, confidence and courage.
 His experience and compassion have made him a friendly and patient instructor to his pupils.

 Ray acquired most of his early experience as a a judo teacher at the original Budokai Judo Club as well as at North York Parks & Recreation, where he also acted as program director for two years running at their Martial Arts Camp.
 Ray has also held esteemed positions in the judo community, including head judo instructor at North York YMCA, judo instructor at Grant Brothers Mixed Martial Arts, Thornhill Ultimate Martial Arts, Toronto Judo Kai, Toronto Judo Academy and teaching judo lessons at many private and public schools and community centers throughout the Greater Toronto Area (GTA).
 Ray’s students have gone on to reach their black belt level and have achieved great success in provincial, national and international judo competitions.

 When Ray isn’t teaching, training or coaching his students at judo tournaments, you can likely find him at the Martial Arts Club Directory, which he owns and manages.
-He is also the proud owner and head writer of Writing Web Words Inc., a web writing and Search Engine Optimization (SEO) company based in Toronto, Ontario, Canada as well as a teacup poodle named Pitou.
+He is also the proud owner and head writer of Writing Web Words Inc., a web writing and Search Engine Optimization (SEO) company based in Toronto, Ontario, Canada.

 Interested in taking judo lessons?
 Let’s talk.
 Call 416-712-6751 today or e-mail us to learn more.